-The baseline assessment was carried out in May 2018 and reflects the on-site conditions present at that time.
+The baseline assessment was carried out in March 2018, and updated in February 2019 and reflects the on-site conditions present at that time.
 The assessment is a broad overview and detailed site analysis of specific development proposals would be required for a landscape and visual impact assessment.
 Cumulative impacts on landscape character and visual receptors has not been considered either with other developments within the area or other proposed mineral extraction sites put forward as part of this review.